 La Perle Noir – Another notable option in Beau Vallon, this pleasant restaurant offers a mix of Italian, International and Creole cuisine.
 Whether you choose to sit outside on the veranda, overlooking the tropical garden, or in the air-conditioned inside space, their friendly service and choice of specialities will have you coming back time after time - Bookings essential.

 Maria’s Rock Café – If you’re a fan of DIY then why not head down to Baie Lazare and try out the ‘hot rock’ barbecue.
 This quirky place offers guests the chance to cook their own meat, fish or seafood on hot stones.
 The drinks are cheap, the service super friendly and although access may be a little tricky in the dark, it is well worth a visit - Definitely an experience.

 Sam’s Pizzeria – Just a few metres south of the Clock Tower in Victoria you’ll find some of the best wood-fired oven pizzas in the Seychelles - Friendly service and reasonable prices.

 The Maharajas – For probably the best Indian food in Seychelles, look no further than this elegant restaurant situated by the marina on Eden Island.
-Their choice of appetizing dishes embody the essence of North Indian cuisine, with a menu of popular curries, tandoori specialties and delicately spiced signature dishes that are bound to satisy even the most discerning of Indian food lovers.
+Their choice of appetizing dishes embody the essence of North Indian cuisine, with a menu of popular curries, tandoori specialities and delicately spiced signature dishes that are bound to satisfy even the most discerning of Indian food lovers.